isaacHagoel/svelte-dnd-action/README.md

         width: 50%;
         padding: 0.3em;
         border: 1px solid black;
-        /* this will allow the dragged element to scroll the list */
+        /* this will allow the dragged element to scroll the list although starting in version 0.9.41 the lib would detect any scrollable parent*/
         overflow: scroll;
         height: 200px;
     }